Nyra Banerjee: There's A Difference Between Showing Romantic Intimacy And Sex Scenes

-Mumbai, Feb 14 (IANS) Television actress Nyra Banerjee, who is currently seen playing the role of a phone sex operator in the web series ‘Hello Jee’, said she doesn’t like content where physical intimacy is added for grabing eyeballs and has no context to the story.
+Television actress Nyra Banerjee, who is currently seen playing the role of a phone sex operator in the web series ‘Hello Jee’, said she doesn’t like content where physical intimacy is added for grabbing eyeballs and has no context to the story.

 Talking to IANS about her web series and the unnecessary addition of steamy scenes, Nyra said,”I have seen a lot of web series which have unnecessary intimate scenes.
 I was very clear that this (‘Hello Jee’) series should not only be about sex and such scenes should only be there if they are justified by the script.
 In ‘Hello Jee’, I am a phone sex operator but I am not doing any unnecessary intimate scenes.
 I believe that if there is a certain thing that a storyteller cannot justify, then even an actor cannot perform it well and it’s not needed to be shown unnecessarily.”